-Library/Media Center–Ms. Kate Sweeney: Every student in Preschool to fifth grade has a scheduled Library/Media Center period.
-Students select appropriate books from a well-stocked library.
-Students may also use computers to search for information on the Internet.
-All students may check out books during class; students and their families may check out books during special out-of-school times as made available by the librarian.
+Every Maury student has a scheduled Library/Media Center period.
+Students select appropriate books from a well-stocked library, and may also use computers to search for information on the Internet.
+All students may check out books during class; students and their families may also check out books during special out-of-school times as made available by the librarian.
 Book Fairs in the Spring and Fall raise money to help update and expand the library’s collections.